dtannyc1/itinerator/README.md

 ## Future Functionalities

-#### User Profiles
-* User profile pages will display user information, demographics, contact info, and saved itineraries.

 #### Expanded Search Capability
 * Users will be able to utilize a search bar during the itinerary creation process to search by any desired keyword.
 * Users will have the option to view the next 3 activities if they did not like any of the first set of suggestions.

-#### Amazon Web Services (AWS) S3
-* Users will be able to share their own photos and videos from the activities on their itineraries.

 ## Our Team